-- 25.1 The City and the Employee Organization have agreed to transition from the current partial pre-funding of retiree medical and dental healthcare benefits (referred to as the "policy method") to pre-funding of the full Annual Required Contribution (ARC) for the retiree healthcare plan ("Plan").
-The transition began on June 28, 2009. shall be accomplished by phasing into fully funding the ARC over a period of five (5) years beginning June 28, 2009.
+The City and the AMSP have agreed to transition from the current partial pre-funding of retiree medical and dental healthcare benefits (referred to as the "policy method") to pre-funding of the full Annual Required Contribution (ARC) for the retiree healthcare plan ("Plan").
+The transition shall be accomplished by phasing into fully funding the ARC over a period of five (5) years beginning began on June 28, 2009.
 The Plan's initial unfunded retiree healthcare liability shall be fully amortized over a thirty year period so that it shall be paid by June 30, 2039 (closed amortization).
 Amortization of changes in the unfunded retiree healthcare liability other than the initial retiree healthcare liability (e.g. gains, losses, changes in actuarial assumptions, etc.) shall be determined by the Plan's actuary.
 The City and Plan members (active employees) shall contribute to funding the ARC in the ratio currently provided under Section 3.28.380 (C) (1) and (3) of the San Jose Municipal Code.
 Specifically, contributions for retiree medical benefits shall be made by the City and members in the ratio of one-to-one.
-Contributions for retiree dental benefits shall be made by the City and members in the ratio of eight-to-three.
-When determining the contribution rates for the Plan, the Plan actuary shall continue to use the Entry Age Normal (EAN) actuarial cost method and a discount rate consistent with the pre-funding policy for the Plan as outlined in this Article. - 25.2 The City and the Employee Organization further agree that the Municipal Code and/or applicable plan documents shall be amended to the extent necessary in accordance with the above this agreement and that the Employee Organization will support such amendments. - 25.3 It is understood that in reaching this agreement, the parties have been informed by cost estimates prepared by the Federated City Employees' Retirement System Board's actuary and that the actual contribution rates to reach full prefunding of retiree healthcare will differ.
-The phase-in to the ARC shall be divided into five steps (using a straight line method),, each to be effective on the first pay period of the City's fiscal year in each succeeding year, the first increment which was the first increment of the phase in shall be effective on June 28, 2009.
-It is understood that because of changes resulting from future actuarial valuations, the amount of the ARC each increase may vary upward or downward.
+Contributions for retiree dental benefits shall be made by the City and members in the ratio of eight-tothree.
+When determining the contribution rates for the Plan, the Plan actuary shall continue to use the Entry Age Normal (EAN) actuarial cost method and a discount rate consistent with the pre-funding policy for the Plan as outlined in this section.

+The City and the AMSP further agree that the Municipal Code and/or applicable plan documents shall be amended to the extent necessary in accordance with the above this agreement and that the Employee Organization will support such amendments.

+It is understood that in reaching this agreement, the parties have been informed by cost estimates prepared by the Federated City Employees' Retirement System Board's actuary and that the actual contribution rates to reach full pre-funding of retiree healthcare will differ.
+The phase-in to the ARC shall be divided into five steps (using a straight line method), each to be effective on the first pay period of the City's fiscal year in each succeeding year. - Tithe first increment of the phase-inwhich was shall be effectivewaseffective on June 28, 2009.
+It is understood that because of changes resulting from future actuarial valuations, the amount of each increasethe ARC may vary upward or downward.
 The City and Employee Organization agree that the Plan member cash contribution rate shall not have an incremental increase of more than .75% of pensionable pay in each fiscal year and the City cash contribution rate shall not have an incremental increase of more than .75% of pensionable pay in each fiscal year.
 For example, if the members' contribution rate is 4% of pensionable pay, the subsequent fiscal year's contribution rate for retiree healthcare cannot exceed 4.75% of pensionable pay.
-Notwithstanding the limitations on the incremental increases, by the end of the five year phase in, the City and plan members shall be contributing the full Annual Required Contribution in the ratio currently provided under Section 3.28.380 (C) (1) and (3) of the San Jose Municipal Code.
+Netwithstanding the limitations on the incremental increases, by the end of the five year phase in, the City and plan members shall be contributing the full Annual Required Contribution in the ratio currently provided under Section 3.28.380 (C) (1) and (3) of the San Jose Municipal Code.